 Rye - Perched on an outcrop of sandstone overlooking the marshes, Rye is probably one of the most visited small towns in England and Mermaid Street is almost certainly the most photographed street.
 The Mermaid Inn itself may date back to 1156, but like most of Rye, it was burned in 1377 by the French and only the cellar survived.
 However in 1420 it was re-built as it is today.
 Rye is steeped in history and its buildings and cobbled streets have changed little in the last 500 years.

-Rye has a long literary history too, having been home to many authors over the years, including EF Benson who used Rye as the setting for his Mapp and Lucia stories.
+Rye has a long literary history too, having been home to many authors over the years, including EF Benson who lived at Lamb House (National Trust) and used Rye as the setting for his Mapp and Lucia stories.
 The BBC’s dramatisation of Mapp and Lucia was filmed on location in Rye.

 Today Rye is a vibrant hub for the local community.
 Its streets are lined with many and varied independent shops, ancient inns, great eateries, tea shops and cafés and other historical buildings, many of which remain private homes.

 We would encourage all our guests to take a least half a day to explore Rye, wandering through the cobbled streets and narrow alley ways and enjoying the views from its elevated position over the surrounding marshland towards the sea.

 Winchelsea - Just a couple of miles outside Rye, lies the historic town of Winchelsea, built in the 13th century as a port (although it now lies inland) it is a splendid example of a medieval planned town, with a grid pattern of streets.
 A pretty town, although no larger than many villages, with an impressive church, a pub and well stocked delicatessen where you can also get a decent cup of tea or coffee.